Shehryar/whoserep/README.md

 2. Run the ComponentUI Previewer App
 	* Open SDK/ASAPP.xcworkspace
-	* Select 'ComponentUIPreviewer' from the schemes dropdown menu (upper-left).
+	* Select 'ComponentUIPreviewer' from the schemes dropdown menu (upper-left)
-	* Select a simulator to test on (this simulator can hit localhost; your device cannot).
+	* Select a simulator to test on (this simulator can hit localhost; your device cannot)
 	* Press the play button to build and run the application

 3.  ...